 What To Look For In A Dog Backpack Carrier

-You are carrying precious cargo in your backpack so choose a pack that is made form strong material and more importantly, is well constructed, stitched and had strong secure buckles and attachments.
+You are carrying precious cargo in your backpack so choose a pack that is made form strong material.
+On that is well constructed and stitched and has strong secure buckles and attachments.

 Check the rating.
-Even if you think your dog will fit, don't put a heavier dog into a pack tat is only designed for lighter dogs.
-Some dogs are heavier than they look for their size like short stocky bulldogs will be a lot heavier that a small Maltese Shitzu.
+Even if you think your dog will fit, don't put a heavier dog into a pack that is only designed for lighter dogs.
+Some dogs are heavier than they look for their size.
 Know your dogs weight and grab a pack to suit.

 Your carrier should have lots of air holes for ventilation and breathability.
 Even if your dog's head pokes out the top, ensure ventilation throughout the pack to prevent your dog from overheating and keep your dog comfortable.

 Your dog isn't a sleeping back and shouldn't be stuffed in to the backpack.
-Get one for a little extra room for your dog to joggle around and change position.s You will also want a pack that is comfortable for you.
-Padding straps and a one that sits well on your back will make all the difference on a long walk and will keep you coming back for more.
+Ensure a little extra room for your dog to jiggle around and change position.
+You will also want a pack that is comfortable for you.
+Padded straps and a one that sits well on your back will make all the difference on a long walk and will keep you coming back for more.

 Although we talk about backpacks, there a variety of styles available for carrying your dog.
 Some allow your dog to lie down, sit up or hang with their legs outside the pack.
-Some packs have your dog on your back or some have your dog carrying our front so you can see them.
+Some packs have your dog on your back or some have your dog carrying out front.
 The style you choose will often depend on what activities you intend to do.

 Best Dog Carrier Backpacks

-Here is a list of the dog carrier backpacks and sacks that we think are the best for you andn your dog:
+Here is a list of the dog carrier backpacks and sacks that we think are the best for you and your dog: